U.S. proposes TV set-top box competition to let in new players

 The FCC’s goal is to allow consumers to have a user friendly interface that integrates “pay TV and streaming content on one device.”

-In November, a group of eight Democratic senators including presidential candidate Bernie Sanders, Elizabeth Warren, Al Franken, Cory Booker and Ed Markey, wrote to the FCC urging opening the set-top boxes to competition.
+An FCC spokeswoman declined to comment.
+The National Cable & Telecommunications Association also declined to immediately comment.

-“The FCC is finally on its way to fulfilling the promise to American consumers of a competitive and robust video box market,” Markey said Wednesday, praising the “proposal to help ensure that consumers are not captive to bloated rental fees forever.”
+The FCC summary says a competitive marketplace is required by a 1996 law for service discovery, that tells consumers what programs are available to watch, as well as content delivery and whether the device can record content.

-The FCC said a competitive marketplace is required by a 1996 law.
-Set-top boxes should be open to pay-TV rivals using formats that conform “to specifications set by an independent, open standards body,” the FCC said.
+The FCC will not propose government specific standards for the three areas but should be open to cable TV rivals using formats that conform “to specifications set by an independent, open standards body.”

-Reporting by David Shepardson; editing by Chizu Nomiyama, Andrew Hay and Bernard Orr
+The FCC proposal also seeks to prevent cable TV companies from using security systems to prevent competition.
+The FCC says the proposal will ensure copyright protection and have protections for theft of service.